Independent v state school education

 Primary vs prep school

 Financially, obviously the longer you defer paying the longer you’ll have to save.
-Though the flip side is that fees at independent schools tend to rise, incrementally, almost annually - so an early start in the fee-paying sector, with transfer out to the state sector later, will be less burdensome on the pocket.
+Though the flip side is that fees at independent schools tend to rise, incrementally, almost annually, and senior schools tend to be more expensive than junior schools - so an early start in the fee-paying sector, with transfer out to the state sector later, will be less burdensome on the pocket.

 How do I know where the good primary schools are?

-If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (ages 10/11) who achieve level 5 in their Key Stage 2 SATs – the level that would be expected from the great majority of children in a good prep school.
+If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (ages 10/11) who achieve level 5 or even 6 in their key stage 2 Sats – the level that would be expected from the great majority of children in a good selective prep school.

 State primary school works particularly well if you have an able child who finds little difficulty with the three Rs – particularly since the government is now putting considerable energy into programmes for the ‘gifted and talented’.
 At the other extreme, those with serious learning difficulties, particularly if they are ‘statemented’ (ie officially recognised as needing support) will be given one-on-one extra help at no extra charge to you - though provision varies considerably between and within schools and depending on the type and nature of those difficulties.